kraxli/vimwiki-task/README.md

 # vimwiki-task
-an addon for vimwiki to manage task and todo lists.
+An addon for vimwiki to manage task and todo lists.

+It should work on neovim and vim.

-I started this project to get into vim plugin and python programming ... .
-Still there is hope that it may be useful for you to manage some of your (small) project or simply your to do to list,
+I started this project to get into vim plugins, vimscripting, and python programming ... .
+Still there is hope that it may be useful to manage some of your (small) projects or simply to manage your to do-to list.

 ## Documentation
 for vimwiki-task folding style: